elephantscale/Cybersecurity-for-AI-systems-book/README.md

 * When the first chapter is ready, get in touch with Jeremiah Grossman, RSnake, and Kim Zetter.
 * Describe each chapter on open source hacking projects [Mark]
 * add more / new conditions (roles, IT security, ...), cases (where, when, ...) … for the key risks, threats, … to AI models (GPT vs. Anthropic ...).
 [Brian]
+  * That is related to threat modeling which should be introducted early on

 ## Authors